 Born to be Good by Dacher Keltner

-A Marriage Story by Noah Baumbach on Netflix starring Scarlett Johanson and Adam Driver
+A Marriage Story by Noah Baumbach starring Scarlett Johanson and Adam Driver

 And for comic relief (yes, really) — Intolerable Cruelty by the Coen Brothers starring George Clooney and Catherine Zeta-Jones

-A child gives her parents advice after hearing them argue in this youtube video
+After hearing her parents argue, child gives them sage advice in this youtube video